 - Testimony of the New Testament authors themselves: Luke 1:1-3, 3:1, John 21:24, Acts 26:24-26, 2 Peter 1:16, 1 John 1:3.

 - Both liberal and conservative scholars in recent years have moved to the view that ALL of the New Testament was written prior to the destruction of Jerusalem in 70 AD.
 (Liberal scholar John A. T. Robinson's book Redating the New Testament.
 Conservative scholar Kenneth Gentry's book Before Jesusalem Fell).
-One reason for their argument for early date for the New Testament is because there is no mention in the past tense of the devastating destruction of Jesusalem and the temple anywhere in the New Testament, and there is consistent mention of it still standing (even in the book of Revelation).
+One reason for their argument for the early date of the New Testament is because there is no mention in the past tense of the devastating destruction of Jerusalem and the temple anywhere in the New Testament, and there is consistent mention of it still standing (even in the book of Revelation).
 Though the Gospels include prophecies of such a destruction, they are prophetic stock-in-trade.
 These prophesies lack any details that certainly would have been added if written after this important historical event.

-- Substantial other evidences of New Testament being written between 40 and 60 A.D.
+- Substantial other evidences of the New Testament being written between 40 and 60 A.D.
 See Baker Encyclopedia of Christian Apologetics.